BYU-CSA/cyber-kickstart/README.md

 https://byu.zoom.us/j/92020397426
 Meeting ID: 920 2039 7426

-As of right now, there is no password or registration required.
-However, if we start to see issues with that, countermeasures will be taken.
-Please use videocall courtesy and be respectful at all times.

 ## Signup for Monthly CTFs
 Here is the link to the sign up for monthly CTFs - https://docs.google.com/spreadsheets/d/1IJFxKex4hBtoq8zYiCy1NN9ITDEmBLNb1SiwHKErP-Q/edit?usp=sharing